kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 In addition to feature flags, bumps of dependencies, and policy versions, the kubewarden-defaults chart now can configure `securityContexts` for the default PolicyServer via the `--set securityContexts` value.
+Also, mutating policies shipped as part of kubewarden-defaults chart now target exclusively the lower type of resource (Pods).

 The Policy Reporter sub-chart is now configured to not show by default the "Logs" tab.
 You can configure it (and other related things) through the